How to Install Vinyl Siding

 For the best appearance, laps should be away from traffic areas and staggered horizontally a minimum of 2' from one course to the next.
 Do not "repeat" and overlap on the vertical line for a minimum of 3 courses.
 When overlapping do not nail closer than 6" from the ends of both panels.

 To fit the siding under windows and doors or under the eaves, measure the distance from the bottom edge of the lock on the finish trim to the bottom edge of the top lock of the last full siding panel.
 Add 5/8" to this measurement to allow the panel edge to engage in the finish trim.

-Cut the siding panel to the adjusted measurement under the windows or at the finish of siding installation.
+- Cut the siding panel to the adjusted measurement under the windows or at the finish of the siding installation.